Recently I read this article from Harvard Business Review which attempts to estimate the costs of running meetings in a company.

 1. Have More Productive Meetings By Having An Agenda

 This may seem obvious, but there are lots of meetings out there without any agenda.
 Often I just send out a simple list of bullet points as my agenda – most of the time, this is all you need.

 Consider making one of the first points stating the goal of the meeting.
 Talk about what outcome you want to achieve during the meeting.
 Then work through your agenda until you achieve your outcome.

 If someone comes to the meeting without any idea why they are there, that’s a bad sign.

 We did an assessment on participation in the meetings based on looking at the recorded minutes for each session.

-In some cases we found that there were 12 people in a meeting, when only 4 or 5 actually took part in the discussion.
+In some cases we found that there were up to 12 people in a meeting, when only 4 or 5 actually took part in the discussion.

 Have you noticed that in many meetings, the first part is spent chatting or waiting for late people?
 Don’t let that happen with your team.

 Often, 45 minutes is all that you will need.
 It gives you slightly longer than 30 minutes, but leaves 15 minutes at the end for people to debrief or get to where they need to be next.

 I strongly recommend you to try 45 minute meetings.
 The major benefit comes because it gives people back another 15 minutes in their day.
 They will thank you for it.
 I’m not just saying that… people actually will thank you!